Each patient in the Children’s Spinal Cord Injury Program is measured by the WeeFIM scale.

 - Each patient is assigned to a team of therapists and nurses so that caregivers and professionals are consistent throughout the rehab stay.

-WeeFIM Rating Change is reported by Uniform Data System for Medical Rehabilitation (UDSMR) quarterly.
-UDSMR compares our Spinal Cord Injury Program to other pediatric programs in the nation.
+WeeFIM Rating Change is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
+UDSMR compares our Spinal Cord Injury Program to similar pediatric programs in the nation.